PBorocz/manage/README.md

 ### WORKING: Convert the manage.yaml file to actually BE in pyproject.toml? [tool.manager.recipes]
 Or at least, be available there and it not, look to a standalone manage.yaml file as a backup?

-### Add a --dry-run or --live option?
+### WORKING: Add a --dry-run or --live option?
 - Along with support for a [tool.manager.options] in pyproject.toml where the default action would be either "live" or "dry-run" and the command-line option would be the override to whatever's set there.

 - Dry-run would actually list the command to be executed.

+### Add `pre-commit` for ruff lint and formatting (minimally)

 ### Maybe make print also take a target to print (instead of always printing the whole enchilada?)
 What the heck does this mean??
+Oh, maybe a particular target/recipe?

-### When/if we ever release, add support for user/project specific method to be added
+### When/if we ever release, add support for user/project specific method to be added.

 ### Add back ability to take and reflect command-line options obo method arguments.
 For example, `poetry_version` for `update_readme`.
 Make use of method's "arguments" meta-data now available.